Lab Use Policy

 Other types of access or "guest" accounts will

 normally not be possible.
 In certain exceptional circumstances,

-the Director of Instructional Technology may choose to grant
+the Director of Academic Technology may choose to grant

 guest access.
 Guest access will be granted only when a clear